w3c/PWETF/TPACDiversityFundProposalComms.md

 Dear all,

-This is a just a reminder that there’s still time to apply to the Inclusion Fund and the TPAC Fellows Stipend for TPAC 2021.
+This is a just a reminder that there’s still time to apply to the Inclusion Fund and the TPAC Fellows honorarium for TPAC 2021.

 We’d really appreciate it if you could share the links with your teams, your friends that are concerned with TPAC participation, on your social networks, enterprise networks, at virtual meet-ups, etc. Also consider encouraging someone directly if you think W3C could benefit from their attendance at TPAC.